top of page

 AUDITION REQUIREMENTS

-This show requires 10+ actors of all ages, race, genders, identity, capability, and/or experience.
+This show requires 10+ actors of all race, genders, identity, capability, and/or experience, ages 18+.
 The casting team is looking for a diverse group of performers across the board.
-This production is rated G/family friendly.
+This production is rated mature.

 WHAT TO BRING: